 Heart disease can affect seemingly healthy people of all ages!
-With Cardisio, you can diagnose heart hypoperfusions, such as coronary heart disease (CHD), easily, safely and, most importantly, non-invasively.
-A Cardisiograph is suitable for all adults, regardless of age or state of health.
+With the Cardisiography, you can diagnose heart hypoperfusions, such as coronary heart disease (CHD), easily, safely and, most importantly, non-invasively.
+A Cardisiography is suitable for all adults, regardless of age or state of health.
 Most people affected by heart disease do not show symptoms until they suffer a heart attack, or are only diagnosed after showing strong symptoms.
-Cardisio makes it possible to assess the risk of a heart attack for anyone, giving you an insight into your heart health easily and without great expense!
+The Cardisiography makes it possible to assess the risk of a heart attack for anyone, giving you an insight into your heart health easily and without great expense!

-The Cardisiograph scans the heart in 3D, measuring the heart’s excitation process.
+The Cardisiography scans the heart in 3D, measuring the heart’s excitation process.
 For the first time it is possible to diagnose ischaemic heart disease in people that show no symptoms.
 And all this in an effective, non-invasive, low-risk way.
 Using artificial intelligence, a machine-learning algorithm reliably diagnoses whether a patient is suffering from e.g. a coronary heart disease.
-The Cardisiograph is already patent-pending.
+The Cardisiography is already patent-pending.

 Cardisio sensitivity and specificity

 The higher the sensitivity of a test, the more safely a potential illness is detected.
 The Cardisiograph is a high-precision screening test with a sensitivity of 95% at a specificity of 75%.
 The sensitivity of a diagnostic test procedure indicates the probability of a sick patient actually being identified as sick through the test.
 The specificity indicates the probability that actual healthy people not suffering from the relevant illness will be identified as healthy.
 For example, coronary heart disease is only detected in 25% of patients suffering from such using traditional ECG, whereas the Cardisiograph detects disease in 95%!